OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 * `union`:
   The default value of a union type is the default value of its leftmost variant.
 * `tuple`:
   The default value of a tuple is a wrapping tuple, with leaves equal to the default values of each field type respectively.
+  The structure of a wrapping tuple will be described below in the Wrapping Tuple section.
 * `struct`:
   The default value of a struct is a wrapping tuple, with leaves equal to the default values of each field type respectively.
 * `option`: